 - Our Teaching Assistants (TAs) are given the opportunity to visit other schools to observe other TAs and discuss good practice on how to enhance the children’s learning individually or as a group;

-- We participate in inclusion projects with local schools, for instance, Gospel Oak, Highgate, Agar Grove and Westminster School;
+- We participate in inclusion projects with local schools and the community

 - The teachers are involved in moderation meetings with other deaf and special needs schools to discuss and agree different levels for the children’s work;

 - Our SENCO attends the Local Authority SENCO forum which keeps all schools up to date with national developments and local projects on inclusion.

 If you wish to find out more information about SEN, we will arrange for the SENCO or Headteacher to meet you and answer your questions: please let us know if you require an interpreter.
 We have an in-house BSL interpreter for Deaf parents and teachers.

 Frank Barnes School Local Offer links to the information which Camden LA provides for parents and carers of children with SEND.
 Please visit their website: www.localoffer.camden.gov.uk.

 Our SENCO is Katie Johnston.
 Please email her on firstname.lastname@example.org